GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/intro_to_google_tools.md

 ## Key Concepts of Google Tools

-Let’s break down the main ideas with examples for your Windows computer or Android phone.
+Let's break down the main ideas with examples for your Windows computer or Android phone.

 ### 1. Google Docs
 **What it is**: A word-processing tool for creating and editing documents, like letters or reports, with real-time collaboration.

 **Example**: On your Windows computer, you might use Google Docs in Chrome to write a team report, with colleagues editing simultaneously.
-On your Android phone, you’d edit the same document via the Google Docs app.
+On your Android phone, you'd edit the same document via the Google Docs app.

 **Illustration**: Google Docs is like a shared notebook.
 Everyone writes in it at once, and changes save instantly, no passing pages around.

 ### 2. Google Sheets
 **What it is**: A spreadsheet tool for organizing data, making calculations, or tracking budgets, similar to Excel (covered in Lesson 2).

 **Example**: On your Android phone, you might use Google Sheets to track monthly expenses.
-On your Windows computer, you’d share the same sheet with a friend to plan a party budget.
+On your Windows computer, you'd share the same sheet with a friend to plan a party budget.

 **Illustration**: Google Sheets is like a digital ledger.
 You jot down numbers (data), and it calculates totals (sums) for you, shareable with others.

 ### 3. Google Drive
 **What it is**: A cloud storage service for saving and sharing files, like documents, photos, or videos, accessible from any device.

 **Example**: On your Windows computer, you might upload a presentation to Google Drive.
-On your Android phone, you’d access it later to show a friend.
+On your Android phone, you'd access it later to show a friend.

 **Illustration**: Google Drive is like a magic backpack.
-You store your stuff (files) in it, and it’s always with you, wherever you go.
+You store your stuff (files) in it, and it's always with you, wherever you go.

 ---

 ## How Google Tools Work

-Here’s how Google Tools help you work and collaborate:
+Here's how Google Tools help you work and collaborate:

 1. **Sign In**: Use your Google account to access tools via a browser or app.
    - Example: Log into `docs.google.com` on your Windows computer.